 Piping can be purchased ready-made from your local fabric shop or you can make your own piping using bias tape strips.
 Generally, the piping found in shops only comes in with thin cord and plain basic colors so, for something interesting, you really do need to make your own.

-For large amounts of tape needed, consider using the continuous bias tape method.
-The reason bias strips are used instead of fabric cut straight on the grain is so it can curve around corners and curves without wrinkling.
+For large amounts of bias tape needed, consider using the continuous bias tape method.
+The reason bias strips are used for sewing piping instead of fabric cut straight on the grain is so it can curve around corners and curves without wrinkling.

 When sewing piping, all you need is a zipper foot.
 A zipper foot allows you to get closer to the cord in the piping as you can have the needle on one side.

-Nearly all machines come with a zipper foot but if you have lost yours, consider a cheap aftermarket one from Ebay or Amazon.
+Nearly all sewing machines come with a zipper foot but if you have lost yours, consider a cheap aftermarket one from eBay or Amazon.

 On the right side of your fabric, machine baste the piping facing inwards matching the raw edges.